-Vitreous hemorrhage has an incidence of 7 cases per 100,000, which makes it one of the most common causes of acutely decreased vision.
-The mechanisms of vitreous hemorrhage fall into three main categories: abnormal vessels that are prone to bleeding (DIABETES), normal vessels that rupture under stress, (POSTERIOR VITREOUS DETACHMENT) or extension of blood from an adjacent source.
+Vitreous hemorrhages have an incidence of 7 cases per 100,000, making them one of the most common causes of acutely decreased vision.
+The mechanisms related to a vitreous hemorrhage fall into three main categories: 1) abnormal vessels that are prone to bleeding (DIABETES), 2) normal vessels that rupture under stress (POSTERIOR VITREOUS DETACHMENT), or 3) extension of blood from an adjacent source.

 During a posterior vitreous detachment, vitreous traction on the retinal vasculature may compromise a blood vessel, especially at the firm attachments.
 This may happen with or without a retinal tear or detachment.
-However, vitreous hemorrhage in the setting of an acute symptomatic posterior vitreous detachment should alert the clinician that THE RISK OF A CONCURRENT RETINAL BREAK IS QUITE HIGH (70-95%).
+However, a vitreous hemorrhage in the setting of an acute symptomatic posterior vitreous detachment should alert the eye specialist that the risk of a concurrent retinal break is very high (70-95%).